ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 The most popular of these tools is called Memcheck.
 It can detect many memory-related errors that are common in C and C++ programs which can lead to crashes and unpredictable behavior.

-You should now have found some crashes with the AFL.
+You should now have found some crashes with AFL++.
 Next, you need to reproduce one of them to see what exactly went wrong.
-You can find the crashes from the output folder you created previously.
-Make your way into the `.../<output_folder>/crashes` and take one of the _.rtf_ files that caused a crash under inspection.
+You can find the crashes in the output folder you created previously.
+Make your way into `.../<output_folder>/default/crashes` (or `.../<output_folder>/crashes`) and take one of the _.rtf_ files that caused a crash under inspection.

 Run UnRTF with this file under Valgrind: